 The last reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have decreased.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to decline.
 The only thing that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those affordable DS3 lines and good luck finding a price that's right for you!

-We specialize in AR T-1.
-This page is a short listing of the products specifically offered by T1Market in Emmet.
+We connect you with AR T-1.
+This page is a quick summary of the products specifically offered by T1Market in Emmet.

-Going forward, our wish is to continuously improve our product offerings.
-We now provide business products normally used by larger corporations, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Going forward, our objective is to constantly enhance our product offerings.
+We now offer enterprise products typically employed by larger corporations, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
 Many of our carriers also deliver free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to develop a bond with you - our client - that will certainly last for years to come.
-Acquiring your trust is what we do here.
-Saving you money on low-cost bandwidth services is precisely how we keep it.
+Mainly, our objective is to build a bond with you - our customer - that will certainly last for years to come.
+Obtaining your trust is exactly what we do here.
+Conserving you money on economical Ethernet services is just how we keep it.